 Thinking about booking an American Airlines Basic Economy flight?

 Basic economy fares can be very helpful to make visiting your next destination more affordable.
-But, these cost savings have a few tradeoffs.
+But, these cost savings come with a few tradeoffs.

 These tradeoffs could be worth the lower cost fares for some, but basic economy is not for everybody.